Scientific name: Pyrrhalta viburni (Paykull)

 History

-Viburnum leaf beetle is native to Eurasia but appears to have become established in North America (Ottawa and Quebec) during the 1970's.
-Viburnum leaf beetle was first discovered in the United States in Maine in 1994, and as of 2007 was considered to be established west to Ohio as well as in British Columbia and Washington State.
-In 2009, VLB was discovered in Wisconsin (Dane County) and Illinois (Cook County).
+The viburnum leaf beetle is native to Eurasia and appears to have established itself in North America (Ottawa and Quebec) during the 1970s.
+It was first discovered in the United States in Maine in 1994.
+By 2007, it was considered established as far west as Ohio, as well as in British Columbia and Washington State.
+In 2009, VLB was discovered in Dane County, Wisconsin and Cook County, Illinois.

 Biology